hermitkim1/golang-net-playground/README.md

-# This is a playgournd of Golang net package
+## This is a playground of network programming for multi-cloud

-## Practices
-### Practice 1
-This is a practice to assign an IP address to a client.
+Practiced items: Golang net, sys/unix, wireguard-go

-Please refer to the comments in [practice1.go](https://github.com/hermitkim1/golang-net-playground/blob/master/practice1.go) for a detailed explanation :pray:
+Please refer to the comments in [practice1.go](https://github.com/hermitkim1/golang-net-playground/blob/master/main.go) for a detailed explanation :pray:

-I tried to make understandable comments 🙂